samriddhi125/Pest-Detection-and-Pesticide-Recommendation/README.md

 # Pest Detection and Pesticide Recommendation

 ## Introduction
+Our project aims to demonstrate the power of machine learning analysis and image processing techniques in the agricultural domain.
+With a more refined and a higher quality dataset, this approach could have a huge impact in the agricultural domain, helping farmers to tackle their daily issues.
+Furthermore, features like E-commerce (selling and purchasing the pesticides), networking with the nearby farmers, pest infestation alerts etc can be added to make the application more interactive and user friendly.

 ## Meet the Team
 We are a team of inquisitive undergraduate students pursuing B.Tech in AIML from Symbiosis Institute of Technology - Pune, India.